jbzorg/jquerySimpleFilePreview/README.md

                             file (used in combination with the "iconPath" option) (default value includes most common file types in this format:
                             {'png': 'preview_png.png', ...}
+'limit': INTEGER            On multiple files, set a limit
 ```

 ### Basic Usage